diyaa59/diyaagrams.com/content/index.md

 ## Site Components Layout:

-The explorer section at the bottom of the page is the best way to see all the contents directory of this site.
-Scroll to the bottom of the page to see the section with the title "Explorer".
+The "Site Directory:" section at the bottom of the page is the best way to see all the contents of this site.
+Scroll to the bottom of the page to see the section with the title "Site Directory:".

 ## Site Pages Layout:

 > [!Note]